roshiajin-kunai/sakkamade.github.io/_posts/2021-02-19-autodoll-extra-5.md

 "Therefore, Lydia and I had resigned of spatial transition due to reconstruction by molecular disaggregation."
 "I suppose.
 Once disaggregated, it's should be not too much to imply a death."
 "Wah, I agree.
-I think reconstructed person is, really, identical to the one before disaggregation, but, even so, I also think that the copy is still a copy."
+I think even if reconstructed person is, really, identical to the one before disaggregation, I also think that the copy is still just a copy."

 Within the drawing room of Underground.